ObamaCare Subsidies

 Subsidies and Types of Marketplace Plans

-When purchasing a plan through the marketplace with cost assistance subsidies, you will be purchasing one of the above plans.
-The important thing to realize is that higher-cost plans mean less out-of-pocket costs to you and a wider network of doctors and hospitals to choose from.
+When you purchase a marketplace plan with cost assistance subsidies, you will choose one of these metal-tiered plans.
+It’s important to understand that while higher-tier plans, like Gold and Platinum, cost more upfront, they offer lower out-of-pocket costs and a wider network of doctors and hospitals.

 The Federal Poverty Guidelines Help to Determine Subsidies

-TIP: For mobile and smaller screen sizes, drag the table below to scroll and see the different poverty levels.
+TIP: For mobile and smaller screen sizes, you may need to drag the table below to scroll through and view different poverty levels.

 2022 Poverty Guidelines for the 48 Contiguous States and the District of Columbia